evilusean/Pysean/Chrome-ExtenSeans/TabulaSean-ChromiumExtenSean/readme.md

 Save a single website to a future sean problem text document that will take all the videos on that text document and download the
 Add that document to syncthing and the default folder, so I can have all my tabs on both devices

+Have a script that will run a cron job once a day and update the syncthing folder with my latest tabs on both devices